miso-lims/walkthroughs/workshop/2-projects.md

 ## Edit Project page

-The Edit Project page is used for viewing basic information about a project as well as all of the entities associated with that project, such as the samples, libraries, pools, and runs.
+The _Edit Project_ page is used for viewing basic information about a project as well as all of the entities associated with that project, such as the samples, libraries, pools, and runs.

-Once you create different entities for your project like Samples, Libraries, Library Dilutions, Pools and Runs, you can view and search them on this page.
+Once you create different entities for your project like _Samples, Libraries, Library Dilutions, Pools_ and _Runs_, you can view and search them on this page.
 Each section can be expanded by clicking on its name or the arrow next to it.
 The tables under each section can be sorted by the column header or searched using the field in the upper right.
 The _Options_ menu above the search bar